 What Can I Do if My USPS Package is Delayed?

-Unfortunately, the only real thing you can do in these situations is simply wait until the package arrives.
+Unfortunately, the only real thing you can do in these situations is simply to wait until the package arrives.
 However, if your package still hasn’t arrived at its destination 15 calendar days after shipment, you may be eligible to file an insurance claim directly with USPS (depending on which service you shipped with).

 Pro Tip: If you shipped Priority Mail Express, then you only have to wait 7 days before filing a claim.

-The Delivery Timeframes are Estimates, Not Guarantees
+The Delivery Timeframes are Estimates and Not Guarantees

 The Only USPS Service with Guaranteed Delivery is Priority Mail Express